devmohammedothman/selftrainingdemos/README.md

-# selftrainingdemos
+# Spring Boot CRUD H2 DB
-this projects demonstrates using of below technologies as a proof of concepts by developing restful APIs that can do CRUD operations
+This project demonstrates using of below technologies as a proof of concepts by developing restful APIs that can do CRUD operations

 Used Technologies:
 Spring Boot